Get started with Apollo Studio

 Hello!
 This article gets you up and running with Apollo Studio.
 None of this setup requires a paid plan.

-You can sign up with either your GitHub identity or a username and password.
+You can sign up for Studio with either your GitHub identity or a username and password.

 Complete the signup flow, which includes:

 In Studio, each graph has an associated GraphQL schema.
 Your first graph will use your GraphQL server's schema.

 Visit studio.apollographql.com again.
-Now that you have an account, this opens Studio.
+Now that you have an account, this opens Studio to your newly created organization.